Overv/VulkanTutorial/03_Drawing_a_triangle/02_Graphics_pipeline_basics/03_Render_passes.md

 }
 ```

-The `format` of the color attachment should match the one of the swap chain
+The `format` of the color attachment should match the format of the swap chain
-images and we're not doing anything with multisampling, so we stick to 1 sample.
+images, and we're not doing anything with multisampling, so we'll stick to 1
+sample.

 ```c++
 colorAttachment.loadOp = VK_ATTACHMENT_LOAD_OP_CLEAR;